-Project activity during the summer of 2016 was severely hampered by a major fire (Pioneer fire) that started in July and is still burning about 20 miles to the north of the property and expected to be out by mid-November.
+Project activity during the summer of 2016 was severely hampered by a major fire (Pioneer fire) that started in July and the fire was deemed fully contained in early November.
 The fire passed close to the CuMo property on the eastern margins, but the area of the new plant survey and proposed drilling areas were unaffected by the fire.
 Overall, the fires of 2014 and 2016 in the vicinity have burnt about 90% of the CuMo Project area.
-The fires were burning in the old mature and beetle-killed areas of the forest that should have been harvested years ago.
+The fires were burning in the old mature and beetle-killed areas of the forest.